 Front and Rear Differential Servicing

-The term car differential may sound like a math problem, but it is actually one of the most important component included in any vehicle that uses a drive train.
-A differential is a box or globe-like assembly that is located underneath a car positioned either on the rear or front end of your vehicle.
+The term car differential may sound like a math problem, but it is actually one of the most important components included in any vehicle that uses a drive train.
+A differential is a box or globe-like assembly that is located underneath a car, positioned either on the rear or front end of your vehicle.

 It is engineered in such a way that when making a turn, the interior wheels can turn slower than the exterior wheels.
 This is because if they all turn at the same speed while cornering, it would create damage to the wheels, and the turn itself would not be smooth.

 Differential service involves the procedure/maintenance of the differential system by periodically changing its lubricating oil.
 It works to keep the gears cool and prevent accelerated wear.
 Just like most lubricants, differential oil also breaks down over time.
 We recommend that you may want to pay attention to it as much as you do your engine oil.